 Your own site accounts for roughly 9% of AI-generated brand mentions.
 The remaining 91% comes from review platforms, Reddit, industry publications, and forums, sources you don’t control (Source: topify.ai, 2026).
 No amount of on-site optimization captures that gap.

-Earn consistent external mentions across 4+ independent platforms.
-Cross-platform brand presence appears to be a far stronger predictor of AI citation rates than raw backlink volume alone.
-Traditional backlinks, the cornerstone of SEO, show a comparatively weak relationship with AI visibility.
-Cross-platform presence is not a nice-to-have; it is the primary citation signal.
+Cross-platform presence appears to be a strong predictor of AI citation rates in observed datasets, often outweighing raw backlink volume alone.
 In practice, AI engines appear to apply multi-source corroboration: mentions in three or more independent domains create a recognizable pattern, while isolated mentions read as noise.

 Synchronize entity definitions everywhere (identical category, value prop).